About our music

 (Z Tkadlečka & jedna lichnovská)

-(Tkadleček) Ach na tě, ukrutný a vrúcí shladiteli všech zemí, škodlivý škuodce všeho světa, smělý mordéři všech dobrých lidí!
+(Tkadleček:) Ach na tě, ukrutný a vrúcí shladiteli všech zemí, škodlivý škuodce všeho světa, smělý mordéři všech dobrých lidí!
 Aj, ty Neščestie, aj, buď proklato vším stvořením!
 Jáť sem ten jejie byl věrný a pilný služebník a věrný stráže jejie cti a hotový beze všie lenosti slúha.
 Tys’ mě odlúčilo od nie, tys’ to, zlé Neščestie, zjednalo, zlé a hanebné Neščestie, ještos’ ze mne viece nežli vdovce, viece nežli sirotka, viece nežli ztracence učinilo.
 Kterak jest méj zmilitké, méj převýborné, ana ješče jest živa, ana ješče jest zdráva, ana ješče v najvětšie kratochvíli, ač ne mně, ale jinému?
 Hanebné Neščestie, poněvadž pravíš, žes’ moci veliké, pověz mi, odkudž, co jsi, kde jsi na světě anebo kdes’ se vzalo.
 I kak jest to, Neščestie, žes’ k tomu biednému úřadu vysazeno?
 Nedarmoť jest přezdieno Neščestie, totížto Nečasie.
 Ty jsi jako jestřáb a jako krahujec a jako titížto ptáci.
 Ty jsi jako vlk a jako rys, jako nedvěd; k lidské škodě bez hanby vše činíš, což činíš.
 Ty si horší nežli kat a ty si falešnějšie nežli črt, ty si pak nelítostivější nežli který zúfalec, a tys’ snad jedno přivyklo tomu a jiného nemáš za utěšenie, jedno se smieti, když na tě kto pláče, když na tě kto úpie, když na tě kto lká a křičí.
 Tebe, Neščestie, měl bych na tě křičeti hrdlem hlasitým, léhaje a vstávaje, o tobě zvláštnie piesně mrzuté a nelibé skládati i je všady prozpěvovati!

-Aj počkaj, počkaj, šelma jakási
+(Pěvec:) Aj počkaj, počkaj, šelma jakási!

-Co sem se nastál u oken vašich
+Co sem se nastál u oken vašich!

-Co sem se nastál u vašich dveří
+Co sem se nastál u vašich dveří,

-Nešlas, má milá, nešlas otevřít
+nešlas, má milá, nešlas otevřít.

-Nastál se, nastál, na tě navolal
+Nastál se, nastál, na tě navolal!

 Tebe, děvečko, licho miloval, licho miloval…